DheerajSwaroopSaligramaMahesh/Advanced_Microcontroller_Embedded_OS-ReactionGame/README.md

 1. **Download the Project**
    - Clone this repository or download the ZIP file directly from GitHub.
    - Extract the contents if downloaded as ZIP.
+[Project link](https://github.com/DheerajSwaroopSaligramaMahesh/Advanced_Microcontroller_Embedded_OS-ReactionGame/tree/main/ReactionGame/Reaction_Game_Erika.cydsn)

 2. **Import into PSoC Creator**
    - Open **PSoC Creator (version 4.4 or higher recommended)**.